 The Commission unanimously approved the Marshall project at its meeting on October 26, 2017.
 The official funding request was approved by the Ohio's Controlling Board on December 4, 2017.
 The official Project Agreement between the Commission and the School District's Board was fully executed on July 13, 2018.
 The project has completed its GMP phase, received the results of the contractor bids, and broke ground in March 2020.
-Students and staff started the 2021/2022 school year in the building, having received its official occupancy; while the School District and construction company continue to work through some remaining punch list items.
+Students and staff started the 2021/2022 school year in the building, having received its official occupancy; while the School District and construction company continue to work through getting the building commissioned and the closeout process started with OFCC.

-COVID-19 has created some uncertainty on the School District's operations.
-The School District closed schools on March 16, 2020 based on the Governor's.
+COVID-19 created some uncertainty on the School District's operations.
+The School District closed schools on March 16, 2020 based on Governor's orders.
 In May 2020, the State cut school foundation program funds to school districts by \$300 million, leading to a \$752,000 cut for the School District.
-The School District has received assistance from the Federal CARES Act and ESSER funds to help offset some funding cuts.
+The School District has received assistance from the Federal CARES Act and ESSER funds to help offset some funding cuts, and the Fair School Funding Plan is in its 3rd year of execution, and while we are not seeing much of an increase in State funding, we are not losing any as well due to the district being on the 'guarantee'.